Zaidzezo/Meme-Generator/README.md

 Choose Templates: Pick from a variety of meme templates via the Imgflip API.

-Style Text: Customize text with fonts, colors, sizes, rotation, and more.
+Style Text: Customize text with fonts, colors, sizes and more.

 Edit Images: Adjust brightness, contrast, and saturation for the perfect look.